AXELQUANTT/Generic/ML_AI/Projects/MNIST_digits_recognizer/README.md

 - Analysis.ipynb => Ipython notebook containing the main part of the project.
 - Utils.py => Auxiliary package containing functions called by Analysis.ipynb.

-Analysis.ipynb contains markdown cells explaining in detail the steps taken.
+Analysis.ipynb contains markdown cells explaining in detail the steps taken, with a brief summary of the steps taken in the first markdown cells.
 All functions within Utils.py also contain small comments regarding their function.

 ## License
 Source code is licensed under the MIT license.